vgurianov/uml-sp/docs/case_studies/newton/newton.md

 The measurement procedure include a controlled violation of class encapsulation.
 The model of the measuring system is a depicted in Fig.5.

-One of the most effective methods of studying space is the lattice method, which is an analog of Descartes' coordinate method.
+One of the most effective methods of studying space is the lattice method, which is an analog of cartesian coordinates method.
 The essence of the method is to map the space to an array of the appropriate dimension, and to make measurements using an array.
 The mapping must updated at each step of the time In Fig.5, the Subject class simulate a reference frame.
 The Subject class has an array of rf pointers of type Item.
 The model of the measuring device create based on the Observer pattern [14].
 The Notify () method of the Subject class is called from the "Exist" Run () method of the AbstractTreeNode class after all mechanical processes are completed.
 <p><img src="fig5.png" alt="" /></p>